elisa-amaral/Login-and-Registration-Pages-built-with-Bootstrap-5/README.md

 # Login and Registration Pages built with Bootstrap 5

-This project is the Front-End of the template for a Login and Registration system.
+This project is a Front-End template for a Login and Registration system.
 The project was coded in HTML, CSS and Bootstrap 5.

 ## Screenshot 1: Login Page